 Prerequisites: Completion of 75+ credits.
-Notes: This course is Pass/Fail.

-• Organize and present a junior-level portfolio representing program outcomes, and evincing readiness to move into advanced courses in the major.
+Organize and present a junior-level portfolio representing program outcomes, and evincing readiness to move into advanced courses in the major.

 IL 3100 - Life Painting I

 Students paint from live nude models to further develop artistic skills in this studio course.
 They explore the potential of the human figure as a vehicle for creative visual expression.
 The integration of drawing, painting, composition, color, and content are important.
 Upon successful completion of this course, the student will have created a portfolio of figure paintings demonstrating a command of color, form, gesture, and anatomy in rendering the clothed and unclothed figure.